-The Lab Ray is one of the most sought after things on Neopets, and with its price rising every day, it's becoming harder and harder for the average user to purchase!
-This article is meant to explain what the Lab Ray does, the percentages in which it does it, some of the perks of the Ray, and a good way to buying the full map set.
+The Lab Ray is one of the most sought after things on Neopets!
+This article is meant to explain what the Lab Ray does, the percentages in which it does it, some of the perks of the Ray, and a good way of buying the full map set.

 Buying Your Set

 One of the best ways to collect the pieces is to collect them individually.
 You might think the complete sets on the Trading Post may be worth it, but in the end, you will more than likely end up overpaying a bit.
 If you use the Shop Wizard for individual pieces, you're more likely to find a cheaply priced piece and get a good deal on it.
 Plus, with all of that refreshing, you could also get a piece from a random event. ;) When using the Shop Wizard, search for this item name: Secret Laboratory Map.
+For estimated prices for each map piece, along with links to search for them, you can use this page of our Item Database.
 If using this buying method, just buy one piece at a time when you can, throw it in your Safety Deposit Box, and you'll have all nine pieces before you know it.